 District Health Performance Improvement

-The District Health Performance Improvement (DHPI) project focuses on equitable programming and real-time monitoring, strengthening the district health system by building on what exists.
-DHPI helps districts plan more effectively and efficiently, prioritize, and focus resources where they are needed most.
+The District Health Performance Improvement (DHPI) project focused on equitable programming and real-time monitoring, strengthening Malawi's district health system by building on what exists.
+DHPI helped districts plan more effectively and efficiently, prioritize, and focus resources where they are needed most.

-Funded by UNICEF, the partnership with MSH and Malawi's Ministry of Health provides technical and programmatic support to districts currently applying DHPI and introduces additional districts to the process.
-Assistance is focused on improving reproductive, maternal, newborn, child, and adolescent health in 12 priority districts: Lilongwe, Mzimba, Kasungu, Dedza, Ntcheu, Dowa, Mangochi, Blantyre, Zomba, Mulanje, Thyolo, and Mchinji.
+Funded by UNICEF, the partnership with MSH and Malawi's Ministry of Health provided technical and programmatic support to districts currently applying DHPI and introduced additional districts to the process.
+Assistance was focused on improving reproductive, maternal, newborn, child, and adolescent health in 12 priority districts: Lilongwe, Mzimba, Kasungu, Dedza, Ntcheu, Dowa, Mangochi, Blantyre, Zomba, Mulanje, Thyolo, and Mchinji.

-The project aims to increase the proportion of districts that fully implement DHPI, informing strategic use of limited resources.
-DHPI will achieve this by:
+The project aimed to increase the proportion of districts that fully implement DHPI, informing strategic use of limited resources.
+DHPI sought to achieve this by: